-In June 2009, a nine year old Hindu boy was forced to eat beef at a Cincinnati charter school, according to his father, Ashish Gandhi.
-Gandhi filed a complaint with the US Department of Justice complaining about the school’s serving of beef to his child, contrary to his religious beliefs.
+In June 2009, a nine year old Hindu boy (name withheld at request of the boy’s father) was forced to eat beef at a Cincinnati charter school.
+A complaint was filed with the US Department of Justice complaining about the school’s serving of beef to the child, contrary to his religious beliefs.

 In July 2010, Jason Wallace attacked his Indian roommate Latchman Ramnarine in New York city.
 Wallace gouged out Latchman’s eyes, while screaming “I hate Indian people.”

 On October 9, 2010, two members of ISKCON, Damadora Roe and Patel Delgado, were attacked by James Gregory Faleris outside a football game in Gainesville, Florida.
 According to witnesses, Faleris spat in Delgado’s face, used homosexual slurs, and then attacked Roe, before being restrained by a police officer.

 On November 21, 2011, Atul Lall, a 32 year old engineer, was attacked by three assailants in a grocery store parking lot in San Jose, California.
 Lall was beaten with a tequila bottle, spit on, and called a “terrorist.”
 The injuries left Lall with nightmares, a shattered jaw, and six missing teeth.